 Where there is more than one will in existence, the registrar of probates must be satisfied that the document produced is the last valid will of the willmaker.

-The WA 1997 (s 9) provides that for deaths after 20 July 1998, application can be made to the court to validate a document that the deceased person intended as a will but was not signed by the willmaker in the presence of two witnesses.
+The WA 1997 (s 9) provides that for deaths after 20 July 1998, application can be made to the court to validate a document that the deceased person intended as a will but was not signed by the willmaker in the presence of sufficient witnesses, or in some cases, not at all.
 An oral intention to leave an estate in a particular way is not covered by this provision, which requires that an incorrectly executed document be in existence.
 The applicant must prove on the balance of probabilities that the deceased intended the document to be the last will, but remember the importance of probating and validating a will as a public document.

 The Supreme Court has the power under section 9 of the WA 1997 to admit to probate documents that are not executed in accordance with the formal requirements for the execution of wills (as set out in section 7 of the WA 1997).